Christelle278/Unsupervised-Learning-Sprint-2307FTDS-Team-NM3/README.md

 - `Unsupervised_Learning_Sprint_2307FTDS_Team_NM3` : The notebook in which the preprocessing and modelling takes place.
 This is also used to produce files for submission to the Kaggle competition.
 - `Required Packages` : Provides a list of libraries that is needed to run the notebook.
-- `svd` : The best model sumission in csv form.

 ## Links: